-While Josh has informed me that Vine is “made specifically for comedy,” there are other uses, and not all of them are bad for employers.
+On the bright side, there are other uses for Vine, and not all of them are bad for employers.
 Vine is being used successfully for marketing and advertising purposes.
 It can allow an employer to showcase a new product, highlight a recent success, or promote a brand.
 Vine is also being used to humanize a business with its constituencies.
 You can conduct attention-grabbing tours of your facility, engage your followers in discussions about shared interests, promote contests, and share the culture and history of your business.

 Better still, Vine can be used to make boring business events more interesting.
 You can engage your new employees by using Vine to introduce them to your business and their co-workers during orientation.
 You can add life to presentations by including Vine clips.
 You can pass company information along to your employees using this entertaining format to get their attention and ensure that the information communicated is being heard.